-Section 2.
-Policy Statement
+2. Policy Statement

-- 2.1 The decision to charge, under the discretionary powers of the Care Act 2014, and the charge amounts will be set by Cabinet. - 2.1.1 Officers of the Council will review the charge amounts as part of the annual budget setting cycle and may make adjustments.
-Adjustments should be made in line with national welfare benefit increases, flat rate charges increase by inflation, projected based on CPI for September each year but in addition, a review of charges in line with service and budget planning processes, cost of services and the consideration of any level of subsidy should also influence the decision on future levels of these charges or any other changes agreed by Council. - Changes in flat rate charges will usually take effect from 1st April each year - Changes to individual contribution amounts will take effect in line with the date of benefit changes (i.e. the tax year). - 2.1.2 Any issues or recommendations resulting from review will be presented to Cabinet for decisions.
-No changes to charges can be made without the agreement of Cabinet. - 2.1.3 Consultation with service users would need to take place where significant changes may impact on charges to service users. - 2.2 The Council will follow the Law, Regulations and National Guidance when charging.
+- 2.1 Where Milton Keynes City Council is required to arrange care and support for free, it does so. - 2.1.2 The decision to charge, under the discretionary powers of the Care Act and the charge amounts will be set by Cabinet.

+- 2.1.3 Officers of the Council will review the charge amounts as part of the annual budget setting cycle and may make adjustments. - 2.1.4 Adjustments to charges should align with national welfare benefit increases and inflation, based on the September CPI.
+Additionally, charges should be reviewed considering service and budget planning, service costs, and any subsidies.
+The Council will decide on future charge levels and any other changes. - 2.1.5 Changes in flat rate charges will usually take effect from 1st April each year - 2.1.6 Annual changes to individual contribution amounts will take effect in line with the date of changes (e.g. the tax year, increase income). - 2.1.7 Any issues or recommendations resulting from review will be presented to Cabinet for decisions.
+No changes to charges can be made without the agreement of Cabinet. - 2.1.8 Consultation with service users would need to take place where significant changes may impact on charges to service users. - 2.2 The Council will follow the Law, Regulations and National Guidance when charging.
 This procedure sets out the local arrangements for implementation.
-It applies to: - all individuals who are assessed under or receive support under the provisions of the Care Act 2014. - all Adult Social Care Staff and (as appropriate) staff in Joint Services and organisations who are involved in assessment or providing Council commissioned support. - 2.3 The Council approach to charging is guided by the following principles: - Equitable and fair charging for all service users and carers. - A system based on the true costs of support to ensure that the individual will have sufficient budget to purchase support if they choose to go to the "open market". - Charging applied consistently across all service groups with differentiation between the support (and charges) for service users and support (and charges) for carers. - Where there is discretion in applying charges decisions will be clearly evidenced and accountable.
-The authority will balance the use of any discretion with the need to ensure that individuals with assets are not supported at public expense. - Liability for care and support charges is from when a service commences (except if the Council is prohibited from charging). - Service users must have clear information about the contribution, if any, they will be asked to make. - The amount that an individual will be required to contribute will be based on a Financial Assessment of that individual's income and capital assets. - If an individual refuses to provide all information necessary to complete a Financial Assessment they will be charged the full cost for the support received.
+It applies to: - all individuals who are assessed under or receive support under the provisions of the Care Act 2014. - all Adult Social Care Staff and (as appropriate) staff in Joint Services and organisations who are involved in assessment or providing Council commissioned support. - 2.3 The Council approach to charging is guided by the following principles: - Equitable and fair charging for all service users and carers. - A system based on the true costs of support to ensure that the individual will have sufficient budget to purchase support if they choose to go to the "open market". - Charging applied consistently across all service groups with differentiation between the support (and charges) for service users and support (and charges) for carers. - Where there is discretion in applying charges, decisions will be clearly evidenced and accountable.
+The authority will balance the use of any discretion with the need to ensure that individuals with assets are not supported at public expense. - Liability for care and support charges is from when a service commences (except if the Council is prohibited from charging). - Service users must have clear information about the contribution, if any, they will be asked to make.

-2.4 In addition, individuals will also be charged flat rate fees if they have certain specified services as set by Cabinet.
+- The amount that an individual will be required to contribute will be based on a Financial Assessment of that individual's income and capital assets. - If an individual refuses to provide all information necessary to complete a Financial Assessment they will be charged the full cost for the support received. - 2.4 In addition, individuals will also be charged flat rate fees if they have certain specified services as set by Cabinet.

-Section 3.
-Relevant Legislation, Guidance and Documents.
+3. Relevant Legislation, Guidance and Documents